• Menu

 Colour on an Austrian plate, this must be temporary.

-And, even though I’ve been trashing it, for those of you that want to learn how to cook the big-hitting Austrian king and queen of cuisine (schnitzel and apple strudel), then knock yourselves out with a meat-bashing and apple-rolling workshop at this Austrian Cooking Class.
+And, even though I’ve been trashing it, for those of you that want to learn how to cook the big-hitting Austrian king and queen of cuisine (schnitzel and apple strudel), then knock yourselves out with a meat-bashing, apple-rolling workshop at this Austrian Cooking Class.
 You’ll prepare a 3-course meal with a local chef in Vienna’s 3rd district.

 Whether it’s Käsespätzle, Blunzngröstl, apricot dumplings, or yet more pork, eating traditional food in Austria doesn’t have to always mean schnitzel.
 And if you’re still having trouble deciphering the menu, and you like the sound of Zwiebelrostbraten and Kaiserschmarren, then give them a try.
 Just come hungry!
-Tip: If you’re a light eater and out with friends or family, then it might be worth sharing a main course, otherwise a lot of good food may go to waste.
-Equally, if you’re looking for an broad overview of what’s out there, joining one of the many food tours in Vienna is a great way to orient yourself, and get an idea of where and what else to eat during your stay.

 Leave a reply